MetaMask/metamask-mobile/app/component-library/components/Cells/Cell/README.md

 ### `children`

-Optional accessory that can be inserted on the right of Cell Account.
+Optional accessory that can be inserted on the right of Cell.

 | <span style="color:gray;font-size:14px">TYPE</span> | <span style="color:gray;font-size:14px">REQUIRED</span> |
 | :-------------------------------------------------- | :------------------------------------------------------ |
 | ReactNode                                           | Yes                                                     |

-## CellAccountMultiselectItem and CellAccountSelectItem only props
+## CellMultiselect and CellSelect only props

 ### `onPress`